 What’s more, a cloud-based visitor management system can easily be tailored to your company’s custom branding.
 If you have an NDA (Non-disclosure agreement) your guest will be asked to review and sign it right in the sign-in app.
 A really good sign-in app will even take the guest’s photo and print a custom name badge.
 Your employee will receive an alert with the photo so they always know who to greet.

-The latest workplace technology: the answer to your workplace experience woes
+The latest workplace technology trends: the answer to your workplace experience woes

 Can any workplace technology tackle the mountain of packages cluttering reception?
 The survey results show that there’s clearly a need.
 The workplace experience study found that: